 Two Questions to Ask Yourself Before Getting Started

-Answer the questions below to gain important insight to determine the best opportunities to improve your coding skills.
+Answer the questions below to gain important insight to determine the best opportunities to improve your coding and programming skills.

 How extensive is your computer science background?